molenaar/20532-DevelopingMicrosoftAzureSolutions/Instructions/Labs/Mod10/LAB_AK_10.md

+# Module 10: DevOps in Azure

-# Lab : Deploying Templated Environments Using the Cloud Shell
+# Lab: Deploying Templated Environments Using the Cloud Shell

 ## Exercise 1: Start the Cloud Shell